PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

   transfer backlog over the network, and requirements on data processing.

 Job Generator
   ``Job Generator`` is the busiest agent in JEDI.
-It chooses the compute resources for each task, generates jobs, and submits them to the PanDA server.
+It chooses the computing resources for each task, generates jobs, and submits them to the PanDA server.
 The details are described in the next section.

 Post Processor